zentrocdot/LazyImageUpscaler/README.md

 <p align="justify">The base modules will work out of the box after installation.
 The modules which are using pretrained models and the diffusion models will work after download of these models.
-This is described later how to do.</p>
+How to do this is described later.</p>

 ## Install the required Python Dependencies